 The bloom filter needs to be aware of what components of the key need be added to the bloom so that only the relevant SSTable files in the LSM store are looked up during a read operation.

 The ordered (or range) components of the compound-keys in DocDB frequently have a natural order.
-For example, it may be an int that represents a message id (for a messaging like application) or a timestamp (for a IoT/Timeseries like use case).
+For example, it may be an int that represents a message ID (for a messaging application) or a timestamp (for a IoT/time series use case).
 See example below.
-By keeping hints with each SSTable file in the LSM store about the min/max values for these components of the “key”, range queries can intelligently prune away the lookup of irrelevant SSTable files during the read operation.
+By keeping hints with each SSTable file in the LSM store about the minimum and maximum values for these components of the “key”, range queries can intelligently prune away the lookup of irrelevant SSTable files during the read operation.